-Cholecystectomy is defined as any case in which entire cholecystectomy procedure is intended to be performed through laparoscope.
-Advantages of Laparoscopic Cholecystectomy over open cholecystectomy include reduced pain, shorter hospital stay and recovery period, which affects the patient's earlier return to normal life and working activities.
-In many centers patients are discharged on the first postoperative day.
-However, as experience expands further, few centers have recently shown that the operation is safe and feasible even as a day care procedure in properly selected patients.
-From patient's perspective reduced postoperative pain is one of the greatest advantages of laparoscopic surgery compared with open surgery.
+2Senior resident, Department of anaesthesia and critical care, Government medical college, Patiala be performed through laparoscope.^[3] Advantages of Laparoscopic Cholecystectomy over open cholecystectomy include reduced pain, shorter hospital stay and recovery period, which affects the patient's earlier return to normal life and working activities.^[4,5] In many centers patients are discharged on the first postoperative day.
+However, as experience expands further, few centers have recently shown that the operation is safe and feasible even as a day care procedure in properly selected patients.^[6] From patient's perspective reduced postoperative pain is one of the greatest advantages of laparoscopic surgery compared with open surgery.